 Smoking is prohibited by students, staff, faculty, and visitors in all campus buildings, facilities, and vehicles owned by Martin Community College and/or the State of North Carolina.
-Smoking is permitted outside and smokers are encouraged to smoke in or as far away from the buildings provided for the smoking public.
+Smoking is permitted in designated areas only.

 Telephone Calls

 Except in cases of emergencies, students will not be called from classes to answer the telephone or to be given a message.
 Cell phones, smartphones, and pagers are to be turned off during class time.
 Students who use cell phones or smartphones in a manner that interrupts the educational process of others or disrupts the class can be suspended or dismissed.